Blaizzy/mlx-embeddings/docs/Manpage.md

 - `HOMEBREW_FORCE_VENDOR_RUBY`
   <br>If set, always use Homebrew's vendored, relocatable Ruby version even if the system version of Ruby is new enough.

-- `HOMEBREW_GITHUB_API_TOKEN`
-  <br>Use this personal access token for the GitHub API, for features such as `brew search`.
-You can create one at <https://github.com/settings/tokens>.
-If set, GitHub will allow you a greater number of API requests.
-For more information, see: <https://docs.github.com/en/rest/overview/resources-in-the-rest-api#rate-limiting>

-    *Note:* Homebrew doesn't require permissions for any of the scopes, but some developer commands may require additional permissions.

-- `HOMEBREW_GITHUB_PACKAGES_TOKEN`
-  <br>Use this GitHub personal access token when accessing the GitHub Packages Registry (where bottles may be stored).

-- `HOMEBREW_DOCKER_REGISTRY_BASIC_AUTH_TOKEN`
-  <br>Use this base64 encoded username and password for authenticating with a Docker registry proxying GitHub Packages.
-If HOMEBREW_DOCKER_REGISTRY_TOKEN is set, it will be used instead.

-- `HOMEBREW_DOCKER_REGISTRY_TOKEN`
-  <br>Use this bearer token for authenticating with a Docker registry proxying GitHub Packages.
-Preferred over HOMEBREW_DOCKER_REGISTRY_BASIC_AUTH_TOKEN.

-- `HOMEBREW_GITHUB_PACKAGES_USER`
-  <br>Use this username when accessing the GitHub Packages Registry (where bottles may be stored).

 - `HOMEBREW_GIT_EMAIL`
   <br>Set the Git author and committer email to this value.